FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 The "Arc" command is an arc motion, which includes three points.
 The first point is the starting point of the arc, the second point is the middle transition point of the arc, and the third point is the end point.

-Both the transition point and the end point can be set to offset, and you can choose to base coordinate system offset Shift and offset based on tool coordinates, and pop up x, y, z, rx, ry, rz offset settings, and the end point can set a smooth transition radius to achieve continuous motion effect.
+Both transition points and end points can be set with or without offset.
+Options include offset based on the base coordinate system, tool coordinate system, or workpiece coordinate system.
+The offset values for x, y, z, rx, ry, rz can be set.
+For the end point, a smooth transition radius can be set to achieve continuous motion.

 .. important::
    For circular motion, you need to add PTP or Lin command to move to the starting point first.